Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado vs. Middle Tennessee Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game at Cameron Indoor Stadium has the Middle Tennessee Lady Raiders (28-4) going head to head against the Colorado Buffaloes (23-8) at 7:00 PM ET (on March 18).
-Our computer prediction projects a close 66-64 win for Middle Tennessee, so expect a competitive matchup.
+Saturday's game at Cameron Indoor Stadium has the Colorado Buffaloes (23-8) going head to head against the Middle Tennessee Lady Raiders (28-4) at 7:00 PM ET (on March 18).
+Our computer prediction projects a close 65-64 victory for Colorado, so expect a competitive matchup.

-The Buffaloes fell in their most recent outing 61-49 against Washington State on Friday.
+The Buffaloes fell in their last matchup 61-49 against Washington State on Friday.

 Colorado vs. Middle Tennessee Game Info